AutodeskGames/stingray-docs/source/stingray_help/getting_started/get_started_ps4.md

 The editor does not require the SDK in order to deploy or package your game, although you may need it in order to prepare your final distribution.

-## Connect the editor to the device
+## Step 2.
+Connect the editor to the device

 Connecting the editor to your device has two benefits: